Application and Challenges of Blockchain Technology in Cross-Border Data Security: Practices and Prospects

 Honorary Chairs:

-• Prof. WONG Chun Kau, Jolly – Macao University of Science and Technology / HKCT Institute of Higher Education
+• Dr. WONG Chun Kau, Jolly – Macao University of Science and Technology / HKCT Institute of Higher Education

 • Prof. CHEUNG Siu Keung – HKCT Institute of Higher Education